pyeventsourcing/esdbclient/README.md

 assert stream_position == None
 ```

-This method takes an optional argument `timeout` which is a float that sets
+This method takes an optional argument `timeout` which is a Python `float` that sets
 a deadline for the completion of the gRPC operation.